learn-co-curriculum/dsc-phase-2-project-v3/README.md

 - Drop and replace values that mean nothing based on significance for all significant data used
 - Region, Studio, Year

-### Ingesting Data
-#### Creating DataFrames

-##### IMDB Movie Data Frame
-- First we import the IMDB SQL Data Base, then the BOX Movie Gross Data Base.
-- We then create a single data frame withonly the columns we want from each of the data bases combining them